Problem Steps Recorder

 - Extract the .zip file.

-- Open the folder and you should see a MHTML (.mht) file containing the steps that had been previously recorded.
+- Open the folder and see an MHTML (.mht) file containing the steps that had been previously recorded.

 - Double-click the file to go through the steps needed to duplicate the problem.